Tanchangya people: Religion

-The fact that the Dainkas are Buddhists was mentioned by Fairy, the then commissioner of Arakan Division, the author of 'History of Burma'.
-With them was the Buddhist scripture Tripitaka.
-The Chakmas are also Buddhists.
+The fact that the Daingnaks are Buddhists was mentioned by AP Phayre, the then commissioner of the Arakan Division, the author of 'History of Burma'.
+With them was the Buddhist scripture Tipitaka.
+The saw are also Buddhists.
 Although hundreds were persecuted and oppressed, they did not abandon Buddhism when they left Arakan.
 Their later history testifies that they carried with them theology on the eve of leaving Arakan.
-But they could not take the original Tripitaka with them because of scarcity or not having it.
-From the original Tripitaka, the necessary formulas used in daily work or social occasions like death, marriage etc. are recorded.
+But they could not take the original Tripitaka with them because of scarcity or lack of it.
+From the original Tripitaka, the necessary formulas used in daily work or social occasions like death, marriage, etc., are recorded.

-Living

-It is said that when the Chakmas settled permanently in Chittagong, Rangunia and Rangamati, many of the people of Alikadam and Arakan moved to the area with the intention of living close to the Chakmas.
-Some peoples from Alikadam settled in Naikhyangchhari, Lama and Teknaf, Ukhia etc. areas of present Cox's Bazar district.
-They are still living in those places.
-On the way to the north, Bandarban district Roangchhari, Ruma, Hoakakshyang, Rajbila, Shukbilas, Bangalhalia, Narangri, Kaptai valley area, Noapatang, Raingkhyang valley complete area, Hoagga, Baradam, Ghagra, Raisabili.

-Cultivation

-Then the farming system in the flat land has just started.
-Most of the tenants were dependent on jum cultivation.
-Dainnakara was also a jum farmer.
-In the Zum Tauji of the Chakma Raj government, they were referred to as Taintangya (most of them come from Tainchhari in Alikadam) without mentioning Chakma or Tauji Bhuj.
-The word Taintangya gradually came to be written as 'Tanchangya'.